QUOTES-Myanmar's army seizes power, detains Aung San Suu Kyi | Politics

 "I strongly condemn the coup in Myanmar," she wrote on Twitter.
 "The legitimate civilian government must be restored, in line with the country's constitution & the November elections."

-ROHINGYA COMMUNITY LEADER, DIL MOHAMMED, IN DHAKA: "We Rohingya community strongly condemn this heinous attempt to kill democracy," he told Reuters by phone.
+ROHINGYA COMMUNITY LEADER, DIL MOHAMMED, IN BANGLADESH: "We Rohingya community strongly condemn this heinous attempt to kill democracy," he told Reuters by phone.

 "We urge the global community to come forward and restore democracy at any cost."
 BANGLADESH MINISTRY OF FOREIGN AFFAIRS: